giampaolo/psutil/docs/api.rst

     - :field:`swap` *(Linux)*: process memory currently in :term:`swap <swap memory>`, counted per-mapping.

-    - :field:`shared` *(Linux, macOS, Windows)*: resident memory currently shared with other processes (pages mapped by more than one process).
-On Linux it is stricter than :meth:`memory_info`'s :field:`shared`, which also counts shareable pages mapped by this process alone (see :ref:`faq_memory_shared`).
+    - :field:`shared` *(Linux, macOS, Windows)*: resident memory shared with other processes.
+On Linux this counts pages mapped more than once, usually by other processes, but multiple mappings by this same process count too.
+It is stricter than :meth:`memory_info`'s :field:`shared`, which also counts shareable pages mapped only once (see :ref:`faq_memory_shared`).
 On macOS the accounting is per VM object rather than per page, following what ``top`` historically reported as RSHRD.
+On Windows it counts working set pages shared with at least another process.

     Example on Linux: